syssi/esphome-soyosource-gtn-virtual-meter/docs/wifi-dongle/README.md

 6. Plug the USB-to-TTL adapter into your computer
 7. Use esptool to read the flash

 If LED `D2`, `D3` or `D4` turns on permanently `nRESET` isn't connected properly to `GND`.
-It's important to stop the MS51 be pulling down `nRESET`.
+It's important to prevent the MS51 from booting by pulling down `nRESET`.
 If you communicate with the ESP8266 the blue LED next to the antenna will indicate the traffic.

 ```